gw2scratch/arcdps-clears/README.md

 ## Current State

-Please note, this is currently a very early version.
+Please note, this is currently an early version.
 It's already useful to me, so I am releasing it as it is.
 However, there are some extra things that I want to add in the future.

-- There is currently no support for clears of alt accounts
 - There is currently no support for clears of friends (the tab does nothing right now)
+- There is currently no support for non-raid content (sorry, no dungeons yet!)
+- There are some secret plans for big new features

 ## Translations